SomeoddpilotInc/Someoddpilot-Coding-Style/javascript.md

 ## Linter

-[JSHint][jsHint] is arguably the best linter for the language as it additionally measures important things like cyclomatic complexity, number of statements, ect.
+[JSHint](http://www.jshint.com/) is arguably the best linter for the language as it additionally measures important things like cyclomatic complexity, number of statements, ect.
 A list of defaults should be set (globally and for each project).
 Global variables should be outlined either in the project defaults or on a file by file basis.

+JSHint provides [a good starting point](https://github.com/jshint/jshint/blob/master/examples/.jshintrc) for a defaults file.

 ## Environments